MLHale/CYBR8950/projects/undergrad-milestone3.md

  * Demos of any relevant tooling / code / attacks / etc that resulted from the work and/or findings

 ### Submission Materials
-Submit your slides to Dr Hale as part of your overall submission on the day of the presentation.
-Submit them by uploading them in your project github repository and linking to canvas.
+Submit your slides on canvas as part of your overall submission and upload your video via vidgred.
+Also upload your presentation materials to your github repo.

 ### Grading Criteria
 Presentations will be graded using the following rubric.
 Each student on a team is expected to contribute to and help deliver the presentation.